 What is Henna?

-Henna, also popularly known as Mehndi, is basically a plant that grows in hot, dry climates.
-It’s leaves are harvested, dried and grinded into a fine powder that’s made into a paste and is used to color hair, skin and even fingernails.
-It is one of the most natural forms of hair colors.
+Henna, popularly known as Mehndi, is basically a plant that grows in hot, dry climates.
+Its leaves are harvested, dried and ground into a fine powder that’s made into a paste and is used to colour hair, skin and even fingernails.
+It is one of the most natural forms of hair colours.

 How does Henna work?

 Henna contains a natural red colouring component, called lawsone.
 When used to dye hair, the henna paste coats the hair shaft and the lawsone gradually migrate from the henna into the hair shaft through gaps in the hair cuticles, which then binds with keratin and strengthens the cuticles.
 This results in naturally coloured hair.
 When done repeatedly, the colour of the hair settles and deepens.

 As it is a natural component, it increases the strength of the hair, and the moisture retention capacity is also strengthened.
 Additionally, scalp condition improves, decreasing hair loss and dandruff.
 The layering of henna on the surface of the hair protects them from UV rays and pollution, resulting in healthy and shiny hair overall.
 So all in all, applying Henna can never go wrong.

 Permanent hair colouring causes lasting chemical changes to the hair, thus this colour change lasts until the hair grows out or falls out.
 The most popularly known advantage of chemical dye is that it allows you to change your hair colour as frequently as you want to and also gives you a huge variety in terms of colours.

 As it is a permanent hair colour the chemical dye resists multiple washes and the colour does not fade.
 While colour retention is good, sometimes the cuticles are damaged and moisture in the hair is reduced, resulting in dry, damaged hair.